100 Notable alumni of

 -

 Josiah Willard Gibbs was an American scientist who made significant theoretical contributions to physics, chemistry, and mathematics.
-His work on the applications of thermodynamics was instrumental in transforming physical chemistry into a rigorous inductive science.
+His work on the applications of thermodynamics was instrumental in transforming physical chemistry into a rigorous deductive science.
 Together with James Clerk Maxwell and Ludwig Boltzmann, he created statistical mechanics (a term that he coined), explaining the laws of thermodynamics as consequences of the statistical properties of ensembles of the possible states of a physical system composed of many particles.
 Gibbs also worked on the application of Maxwell's equations to problems in physical optics.
-As a mathematician, he invented modern vector calculus (independently of the British scientist Oliver Heaviside, who carried out similar work during the same period).
+As a mathematician, he created modern vector calculus (independently of the British scientist Oliver Heaviside, who carried out similar work during the same period) and described the Gibbs phenomenon in the theory of Fourier analysis.

 -